 Chief of Staff and Acting Director, Software Solutions Division

-Bramer retired from the U.S. Navy as a captain in 1997 after serving in assignments worldwide for more than 23 years.
-In addition to multiple operational tours as a qualified surface warfare and naval flight officer, he served in research, development, and acquisition roles, including assignments as commanding officer of an aviation depot headquartered in Japan, and as a major program manager at the Naval Air Systems Command for the Tomahawk Cruise Missile and Precision-Targeting and Mission-Planning Systems.
-Bramer received numerous team and personal awards during his military career, including the 1997 DoD Joint Service David Packard Excellence in Acquisition Award.
+Bramer retired from the U.S. Navy as a Captain in 1997 after serving in assignments worldwide for more than 23 years.
+In addition to multiple operational tours as a qualified Surface Warfare and Naval Flight Officer, he served in research, development, and acquisition roles, including assignments as Commanding Officer of an Aviation Depot headquartered in Japan, and as a Major Program Manager at the Naval Air Systems Command for the Tomahawk Cruise Missile and Precision-Targeting and Mission-Planning Systems.
+Bramer received numerous team and personal awards during his military career, including the 1997 DOD Joint Service David Packard Excellence in Acquisition Award.